Spotify releases redesigned free app with access to on-demand playlists

 “The more you played, the more you paid,” Söderström said.
 “It wasn’t the frustrating or bad radio stations in the old days that pushed people to buy the CDs.
 It was the good one.”

 The mobile app hadn’t been redesigned since 2014, Söderström noted.
-The new version of the app will be available to all users globally on iOS and Android in the coming weeks.
+The new version of the app will be available globally to all users on iOS and Android in the coming weeks.

 It was previously speculated that Spotify would release an option for voice control with today’s announcement, but Söderström said the company wasn’t ready to comment on those plans.